Javonte Douglas

-Javonte Edwin Douglas (born November 28, 1992) is an American professional basketball player for Uralmash Yekaterinburg of the Russian Super League 1.
+Javonte Adwin Douglas (born November 28, 1992) is an American professional basketball player for Uralmash Yekaterinburg of the VTB United League.
 He played four years of college basketball at four different colleges before playing professionally in Paraguay, Cyprus, New Zealand, the Czech Republic, and Russia.

 Early life

-Douglas was born in Charlotte, North Carolina.
+Douglas is a native of Charlotte, North Carolina.
 He attended Kennedy Charter High School in Charlotte, graduating in the spring of 2012 and averaging 17.4 points per game during his senior season.

 College career

 As a freshman at Hill College in 2012–13, Douglas averaged 16.3 points and 6.5 rebounds per game and earned honorable mention Junior College All-American honors, first-team All-Region, and was the Conference MVP.

 As a sophomore at the College of Central Florida in 2013–14, Douglas averaged 17.2 points and 9.1 rebounds per game and earned second-team Junior College All-American and Mid-Florida Conference Player of the Year.

 As a junior at Old Dominion in 2014–15, Douglas played sparingly most of the season, averaging 3.6 points and 2.6 rebounds, but became a quality performer for the Monarchs at the end of the season during the National Invitation Tournament.
 He was subsequently considered a potential starter for the 2015–16 season.
 He had season highs of 16 points and nine rebounds on December 29, 2014, against Mount St. Mary's.

 In June 2015, Douglas was suspended from the Monarchs basketball program after being arrested and charged with assaulting a student.
 Ten months earlier, he had been arrested and charged with misdemeanor assault and battery.

 Douglas transferred to Montevallo and redshirted the 2015–16 season.

 As a senior in 2016–17, Douglas led the Peach Belt Conference with 24.2 points and 11.3 rebounds per game to go along with a conference-leading 46.5 percent (40-of-86) shooting from beyond the arc.
 He was the only player nationally in the NCAA Division II to be ranked in the top 10 in both scoring and rebounding.
 He scored in double figures in all 22 games he played for Montevallo and posted a conference-leading 14 double-doubles.
-He scored a career-high 34 points against Lane College and grabbed a career-best 20 rebounds against Lander University during the season.
+He scored a career-high 34 points against Lane College and grabbed a career-best 20 rebounds against Lander during the season.
 He was named Peach Belt Conference Player of the Week four times and earned first-team All-Peach Belt Conference selection and first-team NCAA Division II All-Southeast Region selection.